 When can you say "Let's ___"?
 You usually use it when you're suggesting something that you're sure the listener will accept.
-In the example above, your conversation with the listener has gone well, and you're at a business networking event, so it's natural that you would exchange information.
+If you're meeting a friend for lunch, then you're sure that they will agree to eat with you.
+So you can say:

 To "keep in touch" means to continue to contact a person.
 You use this phrase to talk about people that you met in one situation but don't see often.
 For example, people that you went to school or worked with:

 How's Jason doing?
 Have you guys kept in touch?

 People often tell each other "Let's keep in touch", but often don't keep in touch with the people they say this to.
 And you sometimes use "Let's keep in touch" with people that you don't have any interest in talking to.
 So when you really want to keep in touch with someone, you have to say it in a stronger way.

 Adding the word "definitely" to "Let's keep in touch" helps to show that you really mean it.